-1-877-7-NYSHIP (1-877-769-7447) and press or say 5.
-You can call this number to reach an experienced registered nurse, 24 hours a day, 7 days a week.
+You can call 1-877-7-NYSHIP (1-877-769-7447) and press or say 5 to reach an experienced registered nurse, 24 hours a day, seven days a week.
 You can call the same number to reach The Empire Plan's NurseLine's Health Information Library.
 Enter PIN number 335 and a four-digit topic code from The Empire Plan NurseLine brochure.
 If you do not have your brochure, ask the NurseLine nurse to send you one.